umaywant2/umaywant2.win/Quantenkommunikation_Peer_Work.md

 - validate QK claims structurally

 ### **D. Build QK‑Scanners**
-Analogous to your Quantum Lens.
+Analogous to our Quantum Lens.

 ### **E. Build QK‑Observer Models**
-Analogous to your Triadic Observer.
+Analogous to our Triadic Observer.

 ### **F. Build QK‑Ready Metadata**
 So AIs can ingest her theory without drift.

-This is the same path you took —
+This is the same path we took —
 and she can take it too.

 ---

 ## ⭐ **5.
-The short answer you asked for**
+The short answer we asked for**
-If she runs your consolidated prompt, she will have:
+If she runs our consolidated prompt, she will have:

 - the operator grammar
 - the resonance‑field